Discover the best walking tracks in Sydney Harbour National Park, featuring stunning views, secluded beaches, and historic landmarks.

 3. Watsons Bay Circuit Walk

-The Watsons Bay circuit walk is a scenic hike around South Head, featuring beautiful views of Sydney Harbour, the city skyline, North Head and the historic Hornby Lighthouse.
+The Watsons Bay Circuit Walk is a stunning hike around South Head, offering breathtaking views of Sydney Harbour, the city skyline, North Head, and the historic Hornby Lighthouse.

-One of the highlights is Camp Cove, the location where Governor Arthur Phillip first set foot in Port Jackson (the old name for Sydney Harbour) in 1788.
-It is now a sheltered bay with a quiet north-facing beach.
+A standout highlight of this walk is Camp Cove, where Governor Arthur Phillip first landed in Port Jackson (the original name for Sydney Harbour) in 1788.
+Today, it’s a quiet, north-facing beach nestled within a sheltered bay.

-Another must-see highlight is the Hornby Lighthouse, a characteristic red and white striped tower built in 1858.
-The views from this spot are excellent, with the Pacific Ocean to the east, Sydney Harbour to the west and North Head right in front of you.
+Another highlight is the Hornby Lighthouse, an iconic red-and-white striped tower built in 1858.
+The views from this spot are exceptional, with the Pacific Ocean stretching out to the east, Sydney Harbour to the west, and North Head right in front of you.

 Watsons Bay Circuit Walk | |